Learning Contrastive Representation for Semantic Correspondence: Proposed Method

 \paragraph{Pretraining and training.} We use ResNet50~\citep{He2016DeepRL} as the backbone network for feature extraction.
 For image-level contrastive learning, we use the feature from the last layer of ResNet50, while the feature from an intermediate layer (e.g., the feature after $13^\mathrm{th}$ Res-block) for pixel-level contrastive learning.
 Following the same hyperparameter settings of MoCo~\citep{He2020MomentumCF}, we pretrain the backbone network using image-level contrastive learning on the ImageNet dataset for initialization.
 Then we train the backbone network with a combination of image-level and pixel-level contrastive losses along with the information entropy regularization,

 where $\lambda_p$, $\lambda_q$, and $\lambda_r$ are weight coefficients for the pixel-level contrastive loss~\eqref{eq:pixel-contrastive-loss}, image-level contrastive loss~\eqref{eq:image-constrastive-loss} and the information entropy regularization~\eqref{eq:information-entropy-loss}, respectively.
 Note that for image-level contrastive learning, we do not need a 1000-class labeled dataset, but just random images.
 Neither do we need that for pixel-level contrastive learning.
 In contrast, only image pairs from the same category are required for pixel-level contrastive learning.
-We set $\lambda_p=0.0005$, $\lambda_q=1$, $\lambda_r=0.001$, and the temperature $t=0.0007$ in~\eqref{eq:affinity_matrix}.
+We empirically set $\lambda_p=0.0005$, $\lambda_q=1$, $\lambda_r=0.001$, and the temperature $t=0.0007$ in~\eqref{eq:affinity_matrix}.

 \paragraph{Validation: beam search without ground truth correspondence.} To utilize the learned representation model for semantic correspondence, we need to choose multi-layer features for testing, which is also called {\it hyperpixel} construction~\citep{Min2019HyperpixelFS}.
 Existing methods~\citep{Min2019HyperpixelFS,Liu2020SemanticCA} use the beam search algorithm to find the optimal subset of deep convolutional layers according to performance on the validation split.
 However, the existing beam search method requires accessing the ground truth correspondence of the validation set.
 To relax the dependency on validation annotations, we perform beam search over all convolutional layers of a given deep model by using the proposed pixel-level contrastive loss as the performance indicator.
 A lower pixel-level contrastive loss means a better layer combination.
+The validation process is only used for hyperpixel selection and not for other hyper-parameter selection.

 \paragraph{Matching process.} Given a pair of images, we extract their features and compute the affinity matrix based on the selected hyperpixels.
 Similar to the steps in SCOT~\citep{Liu2020SemanticCA}, we first perform the optimal transport (OT) to relax the affinity matrix and obtain the transport matrix between two images.
 By viewing matching problem as an optimal transport (OT) problem, we perform image matching at a global perspective compared to matching pixels independently.
 The OT problem can be solved using Sinkhorn's algorithm~\citep{Sinkhorn1967DiagonalET}.
 Consequently, the many-to-one matching issue can be alleviated.
 Then we employ the regularized Hough matching (RHM)~\citep{Min2019HyperpixelFS} as the post-processing step to obtain the voting matrix and determine final keypoint correspondences.
 The RHM method further improves the matching accuracy by enforcing geometric consistency by reweighting the matching score in the Hough space.
 We carefully analyse the effectiveness of these post-processing steps and the results can be found in Table~\ref{tab:beamsearch-OT-RHM} and Fig.~\ref{fig:vis-comparison}.